nanograv/PINT/docs/installation.rst

    (pint) $ python
    >>> import pint

-Note that you can use your own method to activate your virtualenv if you don't have virtualenvwrapper_ installed.
+Note that you can use your own method to activate your virtualenv (or Pixi or conda environment) if you don't have virtualenvwrapper_ installed.
 This *should* install PINT along with any python packages it needs to run.
 (If you want to run the test suite or work on PINT code, see below.)
 Note that the ``-e`` installs PINT in "editable" or "develop" mode.
 This means that the source code is what is actually being run,